Can you visit Downton Abbey?

 Hubs and I only started watching Downton Abbey this year when we heard we were going to be in Oxfordshire housesitting.
 We decided that Highclere Castle was one of the sites we must-see and then we learned that Downton Abbey was filmed at Highclere and so we began our binge-watching.
+We used Amazon Prime to catch all the series and the Christmas specials – well worth it and given the lockdown and stay at home orders in most countries Amazon Prime is a great deal.

 We hadn’t watched previously as back in the day Upstairs Downstairs was the period drama our parents had watched and naturally we found it a bit boring.
 We expected the same of Downton Abbey but found ourselves becoming quite addicted to the series.